jonmikeli/azureiotdevicesimulator5-dps/README.md

 The whole set of simulated devices may be provisioned and running in a few seconds.....literally.
 Moreover, once the initial settings are configured (configuration files), everything runs automatically (provisioning, modules, telemetries, D2C/C2D flows, etc).

-Telemetry messages are based on the templates used in the previous simulators.
+Telemetry messages are based on the templates used in the regular simulator.

 <br/>